nidhaloff/deep-translator/README.rst

 - If you want to get translations from many sources and not only one
 - If you want to automate translations
 - If you want to compare different translations
+- If you want to detect language automatically

 Why you should use it
 ----------------------
 - High level of abstraction
+- Automatic language detection
 - Easy to use and extend
 - It's the only python tool that integrates many translators
 - Stable